by Jack Johnson

 Incorporating Tallow into a Science-Based Skincare Routine

-1. Double-Cleanse Method: Especially if you wear makeup or have oily skin, consider a gentle double cleanse followed by a pea-sized amount of tallow balm.
+1. Double-Cleanse Method: Especially if you wear makeup or have oily skin, consider a gentle double Beef Tallow cleanse followed by a pea-sized amount of Beef Tallow balm.

 2. Use as a Nighttime Treatment: Many people notice improved skin texture and fewer irritations when they apply tallow before bed, letting it work overnight.